dqops/dqo/docs/examples/nulls-count.md

-# Not nulls count
+# Nulls count

-Verifies that the number of not null values in a column does not exceed the maximum accepted count.
+Verifies that the number of null values in a column does not exceed the maximum accepted count.

 **PROBLEM**